Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 </Expandable>
 <Expandable alt_header="Cost Management admin">

 A specialized permission set intended to be used standalone or in conjunction with other permission sets to grant write access to the Cost Management dashboard.
-Used for granting access to the dashboard for customizing views of warehouse spend information.
+We created this permission set so you can access the dashboard and customize the views without granting admin (write) access to other areas of the <Constant name="dbt_platform" />.
 Can be paired with [Analyst-licensed users](/docs/cloud/manage-access/seats-and-users).

 Notable features:
 - Write access to the full set of Cost Management dashboard features.